smartcontractkit/chainlink-solana/docs/data-feeds-cache/README.md

 The cache state account is a keypair account that's ownership is transferred to the program.

-We pre-compute the legacy writer nonce to store in the cache state for usage later in invoke_signed (in `on_report`) similar to how the forwarder stores the forwarder authority nonce.
+We pre-compute the legacy writer bump to store in the cache state for usage later in invoke_signed (in `on_report`)

 ### init_decimal_reports